Maybe You Are Independent Because You Fear Involvement or You Want To Be Involved in a Proscribed Limited Way

 “Well, you know, his fears are natural.”

-“If I read you write, you are just saying you want to direct your life and include couple activities, but not have to do social activities ALL the time in a couple’s context.”
-I was hoping I had expressed that right.
+“If I read you right, you are just saying you want to direct your life and include couple activities, but not have to do social activities ALL the time in a couple’s context.”

 When It Really Does have a Sexual Component